-Aside from its vivid writing and fluid style, several specific details of “The Guests of Gibbet Island” grabbed my attention.
+Aside from its vivid writing and fluid style, several specific details of “The Guests from Gibbet Island” grabbed my attention.

 Where and what was Gibbet Island?
 Gibbet Island sat in the Upper Newark Bay and off the coast of today’s Jersey City.
 The island was the site of the state executions of convicted criminals.
 These criminals were hanged on gallows or a gibbet.

 Hence, the name Gibbet Island.
 Today, we know Gibbet Island by a different name.
 Ellis Island.